Kelj-menc/PizzaKelj/README.md

 --Open the console and cd into PROJECT folder (/PizzaKelj) and run
     php artisan serve

-Finally if everything is OK in your browser you can check out this addresses for example:
+Finally, if everything is OK in your browser, you can check out this addresses, for example:

 http://127.0.0.1:8000/